KMVR

-KMVR (104.9 FM, "Magic 104.9") is a radio station licensed to serve Mesilla Park, New Mexico.
+KMVR (104.9 FM, "Rock 104.9") is a radio station licensed to serve Mesilla Park, New Mexico.
 The station is owned by Bravo Mic Communications, LLC.
-It airs a hot adult contemporary music format featuring artists such as Nelly Furtado, Duran Duran, The Fray, The Cure, Green Day, Madonna, Lifehouse, and others.
+It airs an active rock music format featuring artists such as Disturbed, Godsmack, Metallica, Linkin Park, Green Day, and others.
 Its sister stations are KOBE, KVLC, KXPZ.
 KMVR-FM broadcasts on 104.9 from Mesilla Park NM.

-The Format is Hot Mod AC and has the slogan "Your Favorite Music" The core artists include Adele, Maroon 5, Bruno Mars, Kelly Clarkson, Train & fun.
-Its studios and transmitter are located separately in Las Cruces.
+Airstaff

+The current lineup (as of February 2026) is as follows: